department of Psychiatry and Behavioral Science

 Q: Are there research electives?

 A: Yes.
 Research electives are available to all trainees within the four year program that allows pursuit of a research interest.
+We also offer an optional research track.

 Q: How does the house staff get to know each other?